Hesperonychus: Classification

+However, subsequent studies have questioned its identity as a microraptorine, with some researchers excluding the taxon from phylogenetic analyses due to its fragmentary remains and others classifying it in various positions within or outside dromaeosaurids.
+In 2012, Martyniuk considered Hesperonychus as a eudromaeosaurian.
+In 2013, microraptorines were considered as averaptorans outside dromaeosaurids.
+In 2014, Brusatte and colleagues pruned five "wildcard" taxa including the paravians Pyroraptor and Hesperonychus from phylogenetic analyses, mainly due to a huge lack of data, indicating that the definitive classifications of these taxa are uncertain.
+Other studies have also followed this exclusion of Hesperonychus.

+In 2019, Hartman and colleagues suggested that Hesperonychus is actually an avialan close to modern birds like Balaur bondoc based on phylogenetic analyses, though they disagreed with microraptorines being avialans.
+In the same year, Rauhut and colleagues considered various genera of theropods including Hesperonychus as 'problematic taxa' due to their unstable phylogenetic position.
+In 2020, Hesperonychus was recovered as a dromaeosaurid and a sister taxon, but not a member, of the polytomic microraptorines.

 Paleobiology

 Microraptorines are well known for their small size and, in some cases, ability to fly or glide.
 Longrich and Currie concluded that it was unlikely for Hesperonychus to exhibit four wings or gliding behavior as in Microraptor, and speculated that it was more likely to be similar to Sinornithosaurus given their closer similarity in size.
-Nevertheless, Hesperonychus seems to show that microraptorines did not vary much in size, remaining very small relative to other dromaeosaurids throughout their history.
+Nevertheless, Hesperonychus seems to show that microraptorines did not vary much in size, remaining very small relative to other dromaeosaurids throughout their history, though it is questionable whether it was indeed a microraptorine or a dromaeosaurid.

-Aside from extending the known range of microraptorines, the discovery of Hesperonychus filled in a gap in the ecology of Late Cretaceous North America.
+Whether it was a microraptorine or not, the discovery of Hesperonychus filled in a gap in the ecology of Late Cretaceous North America.
 Unlike roughly contemporary environments in Europe and Asia, North America appeared to lack very small carnivorous dinosaurs.
 In modern ecosystems dominated by endothermic mammals, small animal species outnumber larger ones.
 Since dinosaurs are also presumed to have been endotherms, the lack of small species and great number of known large species in North America was unusual.
 Hesperonychus helped to fill that gap, especially since, given the number of fragmentary remains and claws that have been collected (representing at least ten distinct specimens, compared to thirty of the contemporary Saurornitholestes and two of Dromaeosaurus), it appears to have been a very common feature of the Dinosaur Park Formation environment.

-The next smallest carnivore in the environment was the mammal Eodelphis, which weighed only 600 grams.
+§The next smallest carnivore in the environment was the mammal Eodelphis, which weighed only 600 grams.
 There does not appear to have been any overlap between the smallest dinosaurs and the largest mammals in ecosystems such as this, which Longrich and Currie explained by hypothesizing that either competition from dinosaurs kept mammals from growing larger (the traditional view), competition from mammals kept the dinosaurs from growing smaller, or both.